Beauty From Ashes Videos

 Providence police recently discovered that teen job opportunities extend into the local adult entertainment world while they were investigating a 16-year-old runaway from Boston.
 The girl told detectives that she worked at Cheaters strip club this spring, and the police got tips about other underage girls working at another club on Allens Avenue.

-the police found that neither state law, nor city ordinance bars minors from working at strip clubs.
+That’s when the police found that neither state law, nor city ordinance bars minors from working at strip clubs.
 Those under 18 can’t buy pornography, and no one may take pictures or film minors in sexually suggestive ways.
 But the law doesn’t stop underage teens from stripping for money.
 Even if the police saw underage boys or girls on stage at a strip club, they wouldn’t be able to charge them or the club owners with a crime.

 "I’ve been doing this a long time," said youth services Sgt.
 Carl Weston, "and I can’t find anything that says it’s illegal for a 16-year-old or a 17-year-old to take her top off and dance."